-To avoid companies with large pension deficits we need to have a working definition of what constitutes a large deficit.
+To avoid companies with large pension deficits we need to have a working definition of what large actually means.

-Hopefully this example shows that looking only at the surplus or deficit is a bad idea.
-What we need to look at is the pension’s total liabilities, because the total liabilities largely determine the size of any potential future deficit.
+So looking only at the pension surplus or deficit is a bad idea.
+What we also need to look at is the pension’s total liabilities, because the total liabilities largely determine the potential size of any future deficit.

 Avoiding large pension liabilities